Russia says Ukraine helicopters strike homes in cross-border attack | Law-Order

 A health ministry official said two people had been seriously injured, RIA news agency reported.
 Bryansk regional authorities closed schools for fear of further strikes, TASS news agency reported.

 Vehicles were damaged when a border post came under mortar fire from Ukraine near Klimovo on Wednesday, Russia's FSB security service told state television.
-Russia's defence ministry said on Wednesday the continuation of "sabotage and attacks" by Ukrainian forces could trigger strikes on Kyiv.
+Russia's defence ministry said on Wednesday the continuation of "sabotage and attacks" by Ukrainian forces could prompt attacks on the capital Kyiv.

 "If such incidents continue, then consequence from the armed forces of the Russian Federation will be attacks on decision making centres, including in Kyiv, which the Russian army has refrained from to date," the defence ministry said.
-Authorities in four Russian regions bordering Ukraine and in Russian-controlled Crimea announced they were stepping up security measures on Monday over what they said were "possible provocations" from the Ukrainian side.
+Authorities in four Russian regions bordering Ukraine and in Russian-controlled Crimea announced they were increasing security measures on Monday over what they said were "possible provocations" from Ukraine.

 Moscow's invasion of Ukraine, the biggest attack on a European state since 1945, has seen more than 4.6 million people flee abroad, killed or wounded thousands and left Russia increasingly isolated on the world stage.
 The Kremlin says it launched a "special military operation" in late February to demilitarise and "denazify" Ukraine.
 Kyiv and its Western allies reject that as a false pretext for an unprovoked attack.